 Rhubarb grows like crazy.
 The green variety grows best, but your rhubarb cobbler or pie are greenish-brownish instead of red.

 Potatoes grow well.
 My favorite for Rheinischer potato salad are the black potatoes.
 Actually, they are purple on the inside and outside.
 Harvesting them is like an Easter egg hunt in the dark soil.
 Russian fingerlings grow best, sometimes even into hand-like form (see next photo).
 We grow them in pink, white and yellow.
 They are great for pan fried potatoes or in stews or soups.
 Yukon Gold has a yield of 4-5 per seed.
 They are good for Reibekuchen, which is a Cologne specialty of a hash brown with spices, onions and eggs in them.

-Radish grows well, but you have to harvest them all within two days as they otherwise start blooming.
+Radish grows well, but you have to harvest them all within two days.
+Otherwise, they start blooming.
 Kale and turnips provide great harvests year after year.
 Snow-peas and broccoli work great too if voles and moose, respectively, don’t eat them before you can harvest them.
 Broccoli, however, has to be pre-grown.

 Lettuce doesn’t do well.
 The Interior’s weather is typically too hot and too dry.
 Carrots get just as big as fingers.
 Leek doesn’t get thicker than a normal woman’s finger.